xxhyz233/LunaChen-WebDev-SP24/Week01/Homework/recipe.md

 # Crispy Pork Belly
-Delicious, if you ignore the cholesterol.
+Some of the best Chinese food delicacies, if you ignore the cholesterol level.

 ## Ingredient List
 - A strip of pork belly with skin-on